 Hermux Tantamoq is a watchmaker who is pulled into all sorts of adventures in Michael Hoeye’s books.
 My drawing is from Hermux in Time Stops for No Mouse, the first in the series, but my favourite is The Sands of Time.

 A double update!
 Both characters are from The Princess of Nowhere, the first novel I ever finished writing.
 Trennte is the manservant of Prince Jespar, and is the prince’s friend and mentor.
 Jeffrey is a tie.
 For some reason I cut Jeffrey out of the later drafts, something I regret as he was one ofContinue reading “Inktober 2018 #19 & #20 – Trennte & Jeffrey”

 Miss Minton is a severe but wonderful woman in Eva Ibbotson’s Journey to the River Sea, a beautiful book set in the early twentieth century about a young girl discovering the Amazon and the people who live there.
 I’ll be drawing a couple more of the characters over the next few days.

 Back in 2009 I wrote The Dance for NaNoWriMo, or National Novel Writing Month, which takes place every November.
 Sarah is a maidservant in the court of the king when a magnificent ball takes place.
 Though she is cleaning, Sarah is asked to dance … For Sarah’s clothes I took directly from this Crows EyeContinue reading “Inktober 2018 #14 – Sarah”

+Manaus is Rudy’s son and as such has been through many of the trials she has.
 There is something very interesting about the ‘relationship’ between a writer or artist and their characters.
 It’s possible to be very cruel to them to serve a story.
-I don’t remember thinking much of it at the time, but looking back now I feel very sorry for Rudy.
+I don’t remember thinking much of it at the time, butContinue reading “Inktober 2018 #13 – Manaus”

 Rudy is a very old character of mine, but this is the first time I’ve draw her.
 In her world centaurs are considered like animals and are hunted for sport (though not to be eaten).
 As such the stories I’ve made up about her are often quite grim.
 I’ve heard that many peoples’ first storiesContinue reading “Inktober 2018 #12 – Rudy”